-4. Permanent Address:
+F Permanent Address:

-5. Local Address (if different from permanent address):
+- L Local Address (if different from permanent address):

-- In which COUNTY will you reside in during the 2024-2025 academic year?
+- I n which COUNTY will you reside in during the 2024-2025 academic year?
+(Examples: Ν n which COUNTY will you reside in during the 2024-2025 academic year?
 (Examples: Mecklenburg, Union, Cabarrus, Iredell etc.).
-Reminder: Placements close to home are not guaranteed. - 7.
-Please upload a copy of your unofficial transcript

-8. All students must arrange their own transportation to practicum agencies.
+Reminder: Placements close to home are not guaranteed. Ν Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not N 9 Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not N S Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not guaranteed.
+F Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not guaranteed.
+Please upload a copy of your unofficial transcript F F Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not guaranteed.
+Please upload a copy of your unofficial transcript Files submitted: All students must arrange their own transportation to practicum agencies.
+Will you have a F F Mecklenburg, Union, Cabarrus, Iredell etc.).
+Reminder: Placements close to home are not guaranteed.
+Please upload a copy of your unofficial transcript Files submitted: All students must arrange their own transportation to practicum agencies.
 Will you have a reliable car available for transportation?

-9. If you will not have a reliable car, please explain how you will arrange for transportation.

-10. Students are required to be in practicum placement for 16 hours per week while concurrently completing courses.
+).
+If you will not have a reliable car, please explain how you will arrange for transportation.
+Students are required to be in practicum placement for 16 hours per week while concurrently completing courses.
 Practicum placement hours cannot interfere with classes.
 Practicum experiences largely take place during standard business hours.
 Evening and weekend placements are not typical and we will not be able to accommodate a request for an evening and/or weekend placement.
 What is your plan for fitting in 16 hours of practicum placement per week during standard business hours?

-11. Do you anticipate being employed more than 10 hours per week while completing practicum placement?

-12. If you will be employed more than 10 hours, write a brief description below detailing your plan to balance work, family life, coursework and practicum.
+Do you anticipate being employed more than 10 hours per week while completing practicum placement?
+Mark only one oval.
+Yes No If you will be employed more than 10 hours, write a brief description below detailing your plant balance work, family life, coursework and practicum.

 13. Would you be open to a fully virtual practicum experience?

 Note: These are not guaranteed and are only offered when available.

-Vaa 162
+Mark only one oval.

+Yes

+◯ No

 Unsure

 14. Many practicum placements require immunizations and may require some or all of the immunizations listed below.

 If you have personal preferences or foreseeable concerns about any of the items listed below (e.g., religious exemptions, issues accessing records, medical concerns) please feel free to comment below.

+If you have no concerns or preferences please type none, no, or N/A.

-- 3DPT (Diphtheria, Tetanus, Pertussis, series of 3)
+3DPT (Diphtheria, Tetanus, Pertussis, series of 3)

-- Tetanus Booster (within last 10 years)

-- MMR (Measles, Mumps, Rubella, series of 2)
+Tetanus Booster (within last 10 years) MMR (Measles, Mumps, Rubella, series of 2)

-- Hepatitis B (series of 3)
+Hepatitis B (series of 3)

-- Varicella (Chickenpox, series of 2)
+Varicella (Chickenpox, series of 2)

-- Influenza (Flu shot)
+Influenza (Flu shot)

-- COVID-19

-- COVID-19 booster
+COVID-19COVID-19 booster

+- GOVID 13 BOOSICI

 15. Many practicum placements require drug screens, criminal background checks, and other compliance requirements.

-If you have personal preferences or foreseeable concerns about any of the items listed below (e.g., religious exemptions, issues accessing records, medical concerns, pending charges), please feel free to comment below.

-- CHHS Drug Screening Criminal Background Acknowledgement Agreement Form

-- Criminal Background Check

-- 12 Panel Drug Screening

-- CPR and/or First Aid Certification

-- Other paperwork/trainings required by the site

-- TB Testing (1 or 2 step)
+4 If you have personal preferences or foreseeable concerns about any of the items listed below (e.g., religious exemptions, issues accessing records, medical concerns, pending charges), please feel free to comment below.
+If you have no concerns or preferences please type none, no, or N/A. CHHS Drug Screening Criminal Background Acknowledgement Agreement Form Criminal Background Check 12 Panel Drug Screening CPR and/or First Aid Certification Other paperwork/trainings required by the site TB Testing (1 or 2 step)